GhassenJamoussi99/Tetris_With_CPP/README.md

 # Tetris_With_CPP

-I developed tetris game on my own using windows library and C++
+I developed tetris on my own using windows library and C++

 ## Created by :
  Ghassen Jamoussi